Addressing Minor In Possession Charges

 Tough Advocacy Is Needed

-If you or your teenage son or daughter has been arrested or faces charges of “minor in possession,” you need a defense attorney who will do all that is necessary to help you obtain the most favorable outcome based on the facts of the case.
+If you or your teenage son or daughter has been arrested or faces charges of “minor in possession,” you need a criminal defense attorney who will do all that is necessary to help you obtain the most favorable outcome based on the facts of the case.

 Charged With MIP?
-Contact an Attorney.
+Contact An Attorney.

 Schwartz Law Firm has built a strong reputation in criminal defense as well as in civil law (family law, employment law, business law) since 1972.
 Attorneys of the law firm welcome inquiries from teenage suspects and their parents in connection with “minor in possession” charges.
 The outcome of your criminal case can have huge implications for your future.